Tooelite/calibre-web-automated-lxc/README.md

 3. After installing Debian log into the Debian LXC-container an go on using this script to install Calibre-Web-Automated LXC.

-4. Optional: after installing Calibe-Web-Automated use this script aswell to enable additional features.
+4. Optional: after installing Calibe-Web-Automated use this script again to enable additional features (see below how to do that).

 ## What does it look like ❓